ivan-bilan/NLP-and-Data-Science-Spotlights/README.md

 Jiant will help you fast and effectively pre-train transfer learning models for various multitask learning problems.
 It has some great built-in benchmarks and baselines for tasks like GLUE.
 And, in my view, it's strongest suit is the focus of the library on building easy to use sentence-level models.
 Its a must-try for any NLP practitioner.

+#### Spotlight №15 (February 1, 2020)
+A new approach from the NLP community called FitBERT: https://github.com/Qordobacode/fitbert

+With FitBERT you can fill in the blanks within a sentence, namely you can mask out any word in the sentence and if you provide a list of replacement options for that word, FitBERT will select the best one by taking the context of the whole sentence into account.
+Works really great when also selecting the correct grammatical form of a word, so it can be, for example, used as an addition to existing grammar correction tools.
+How would you use FitBERT?

+#### Spotlight №16 (February 2, 2020)
+Apackage that merges the functionalities of one of the best machine learning libraries, scikit-learn, with one of the arguably best deep learning libraries, PyTorch.
+Its name is skorch: https://github.com/skorch-dev/skorch

+"Skorch" provides the best of both worlds, you can use PyTorch neural networks while loading data, running grid search, setting up model checkpoints and more using the all-to-familiar sklearn interface.
+Amazing library for fast experimentation for both ML and DL!

 ### Follow me for more content like this:
 - LinkedIn: https://www.linkedin.com/in/ivan-bilan/
 - Twitter: https://twitter.com/DemiourgosUA